 5. Learn to Identify Cognitive Biases

-Cognitive biases are mental shortcuts that can affect how we interpret information.
-Being aware of them can help you think more objectively.
+Cognitive biases are described as mental shortcuts that influence our perception of information.
+Being aware of them can help in thinking and in an objective manner.

 Common examples include:

-- Anchoring bias: Relying too heavily on the first piece of information you receive.
+- Anchoring bias Being too dependent on the initial bit of information you are given.

 6. Solve Logic Puzzles and Brain Exercises